Developers of canvas apps in Microsoft Power Apps will soon be able to deploy their solutions as Android and iOS mobile apps.

 Power Apps had always been a way of creating advanced mobile apps with relative ease.

-However, the compromise was often that apps weren’t always straightforward to deploy on devices.
+However, the compromise was often that Power Apps weren’t always straightforward to deploy on devices.
 Power Apps would often require a link to access and often require Microsoft authentication, slowing down the process of using the app.

 As of December 2021, Power Apps will become a Mobile Application Development (MAD) platform.
 This new development will mean that Power Apps will be able to output APK and IPA file types.
 These will then be stored as an icon a mobile device menu in the same way as any other type of iOS or Android app.